JunqiangWang/ChronoStitch/README.md

 ### ChronoStitch

-ChronoStitch is a computational integration method for inferring trajectories from single-cell RNA-seq data while preserving developmental/intervention timing differences.
+ChronoStitch is a computational integration method for inferring trajectories from single-cell RNA-seq data while preserving differences in developmental or intervention timing.

 ### Resources